ArtinYousefi/repository-example/README.md

-# repository-example
+# IBM Data Science Capstone
-This repository is a demonstration of how to create a Github repository and properly set it up
+This repository was made for the purpose of IBM's Data Science Capstone Project